jethornton/flexgui/docs/source/touch.rst

 MDI
 ---

-To enable the G code popup for the MDI entry add a Dynamic Property called `input` to the and set the value to `touch`.
+To enable the G code popup for the MDI entry add a Dynamic Property named `input` to the and set the value to `gcode` or `keyboard`.

 .. image:: /images/touch-01.png
    :align: center